international employment law firm alliance L&E Global

 Restrictions on Application/Interview Questions

 Employers are forbidden by law, or restricted by CBAs, from asking certain questions of applicants or requiring them to undergo certain tests.
-The purpose of background checks must be to assess the applicant’s ability to perform the job.
 As a rule, an employer can only ask questions to an applicant that are genuinely relevant, taking into consideration the nature and working conditions of the job offered (such as diplomas, previous jobs, etc.).
+The applicant has the right not to answer questions that are not relevant for the job or violate privacy and anti-discrimination laws.
+However, it is worth noting that applicants have an obligation to cooperate in good faith during the selection process.
+As a general rule, the employer may not ask questions about an applicant’s credit/financial background, and any discrimination based on personal wealth is prohibited.

 The applicant has the right not to answer questions that are not relevant for the job or violate privacy and anti-discrimination laws.
 However, it is worth noting that applicants have an obligation to cooperate in good faith during the selection process.
 An applicant is not only bound to answer the employer’s relevant questions, but should also spontaneously provide the employer with all relevant information that he/she might be expected to know, and which would be important to the employer.
 In case an applicant provides false information, the employment contract could be terminated for serious cause based on error or deceit.
 However, this is only the case when the false information is relevant to the application procedure (for example, the applicant does not have the required diplomas or hides medical information that could endanger himself or a co-worker).